Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Technical preliminary

 Recall that the Poincar\'e metric $\omega_P$ on $(\Delta^*)^\ell\times \Delta^{n-\ell}$ is described as

 Note that

-For the tame harmonic bundle, we have the following crucial norm estimate for Higgs field $\theta$ due to Simpson \cite{Sim90} for the one dimensional case and Mochizuki \cite[Lemma 8.3]{Moc07} in general. \begin{thm} Let $(E,\theta,h)$ be a tame harmonic bundle.
-Let $f_j,g_k$ be the matrix-valued holomorphic functions as in \cref{def:admissible}.
+For the tame harmonic bundle so that the Higgs field has nilpotent residues, we have the following crucial norm estimate for Higgs field $\theta$.
+The one dimensional case is due to Simpson \cite[Theorem 1]{Sim90} and Mochizuki \cite[Proposition 4.1]{Moc02} in general. \begin{thm} Let $(E,\theta,h)$ be a tame harmonic bundle on $X-D$ so that $\theta$ has nilpotent residues on $D$.
+Let $f_j,g_k$ be the matrix-valued holomorphic functions as in \cref{def:tameness}.
 Then there exists a positive constant $C>0$ satisfying that

 In other words, the norm